madut97/challenge3/README.md

-# challenge3
-Repository for challenge #3

 # Introduction:

-**This program is an analysis of arbitrage opportunities in BTC between the bitstamp and coinbase excahnges.
+This program is an analysis of arbitrage opportunities in BTC between the bitstamp and coinbase excahnges.

 ---

 # Resources:

-**Files used are:
+Files used are:

 * bitstamp.csv - located in Resources folder